anuptripathi/ari-service/README.md

 #ARI releated and asteris related settings
 ARI releated and asteris related settings

+-- For now we will have one (and only one) instace of the ari-service to per asterisk server.
 --in pjsip.conf, the aor and extension name/context should be same.
 --enable in ari.conf to true, and also enable in http.conf to allow ari to work.
 --modules show like ari. use this command to check if ari module is loaded or not. else load them by module load module name.